 A role model first and preacher second; optimistic, inspiring hope, not fear; courageous and selfless; trusted and leveraging trust; in service but not subservient.

 Birch and Clegg’s (1996, p.118) toolkit for business creativity is an accessible, playful, yet challenging approach and presents many relevant tools for change agents.
 There are numerous exercises, each chapter ending with a short extract from fiction.
 The reader is almost defied to admit to being no more creative than when he/she began.
 The authors present selected creativity techniques, developing a toolkit intended to assist the reader to see the world differently.
 The reader is invited to daydream, a skill that all who are concerned with increasing creativity need.
 Throughout the book the reader is shown creativity blockers – among which are ‘you’, ‘the brain’, ‘following the rules’, ‘removing ambiguity’ (Birch and Clegg, 2010, p.118).
-When recruiting, organisations tend to select staff who will fit with the norms and working styles of the company when, perhaps, ‘It is time actively to recruit oddballs’ (Birch and Clegg, 2010, p.120).
+When recruiting, organizations tend to select staff who will fit with the norms and working styles of the company when, perhaps, ‘It is time actively to recruit oddballs’ (Birch and Clegg, 2010, p.120).
 By definition, oddballs do not fit in.
-They may learn to conform, they may leave, or they may change the immediate environment, establishing a ‘small but powerful enclave of creativity.
-Finally, the creative organisation encourages risk-taking, which involves low formality, respecting learning and having fun.
-It may be argued that Birch and Clegg’s recommended approach would suit only the business start-up – but even there, the originating innovating entrepreneur may resent the rule-breaking propensity of others in the organisation.
+They may learn to conform, they may leave or they may change the immediate environment, establishing a small but powerful enclave of creativity.
+Finally, the creative organization encourages risk-taking, which involves low formality, respecting learning and having fun.
+It may be argued that Birch and Clegg’s recommended approach would suit only the business start-up – but even there, the originating innovating entrepreneur may resent the rule-breaking propensity of others in the organization.
 Nevertheless, as with IDEO, this approach is not only possible, but also flourishing in some larger companies, such as Siemens Nixdorf (Dover, 2002).

 The change agent in action

-Midway through 1999, the pharmaceutical advisor of a Manchester primary care trust (PCT), recognised the possibility that there might be a large number of unplanned/unwanted pregnancies resulting from the celebrations of Millenium Eve (Tann and Blenkinsopp, 2003, pp.235-45).
+Midway through 1999, the pharmaceutical adviser of a Manchester primary care trust (PCT), recognized the possibility that there might be a large number of unplanned/unwanted pregnancies resulting from the celebrations of Millennium Eve (Tann and Blenkinsopp, 2003, pp.235–45).
 At the time, pharmacists were not permitted to dispense the ‘morning after’ pill without a doctor’s prescription.
 The inevitable delays would have reduced the efficacy of the treatment, besides which the price charged was too high for people in inner-city areas of social deprivation.
-Adopting the role of change agent, internal to the sector but external to the pharmacies in the PCT, the Manchester area pharmaceutical advisor decided to initiate over-the-counter emergency hormonal contraception.
-Outcry ensued, questions were asked nationally but, through persistence, political networking, addressing local pharmacists’ anxieties, recognising what protocols had to be in place – and ensuring that they were – an initial group of ten pharmacies was ready to provide the service by Millenium Eve.
+Adopting the role of change agent, internal to the sector but external to the pharmacies in the PCT, the Manchester area pharmaceutical adviser decided to initiate over-the-counter emergency hormonal contraception.
+Outcry ensued, questions were asked nationally but, through persistence, political networking, addressing local pharmacists’ anxieties, recognizing what protocols had to be in place – and ensuring that they were – an initial group of ten pharmacies was ready to provide the service by Millennium Eve.
 What had been an audacious move in 2000, became mainstream national provision and the PCT change agent withdrew to a regional role.